atamis/wor-sheet/README.md

 HTML is compiled with [`nunjucks`](https://mozilla.github.io/nunjucks/getting-started.html).
-The main templates can be found in `src/`, but you shouldn't need to edit the directly.
+The main templates or "entrypoints" can be found in `templates/`, but you shouldn't need to edit the directly.
-Both templates import `templates/sheet.html.njk`, which in turn can import other partials from the `templates` directory, which is where you can put other partial templates.
+Both templates import `src/sheet.html.njk`, which in turn can import other partials from the `src` directory, which is where you can put other partial templates.
 The `.njk` extension is suggested but not required.

-All HTML partial templates are in the `templates/` directory, so
+All HTML partial templates are in the `src/` directory, so

 ```
 {% include "sheet.html.njk" %}
 ```

-Processes then includes the file at `templates/sheet.html.njk`.
+Processes then includes the file at `src/sheet.html.njk`.

 ### JS